pingcap/docs/sql-statements/sql-statement-flashback-cluster.md

 <CustomContent platform='tidb'>

 * Only a user with the `SUPER` privilege can execute the `FLASHBACK CLUSTER` SQL statement.
-<<<<<<< HEAD:sql-statements/sql-statement-flashback-to-timestamp.md
 * `FLASHBACK CLUSTER` does not support rolling back DDL statements that modify PD-related information, such as `ALTER TABLE ATTRIBUTE`, `ALTER TABLE REPLICA`, and `CREATE PLACEMENT POLICY`.
 * At the time specified in the `FLASHBACK` statement, there cannot be a DDL statement that is not completely executed.
 If such a DDL exists, TiDB will reject it.
-* Before executing `FLASHBACK CLUSTER TO TIMESTAMP`, TiDB disconnects all related connections and prohibits read and write operations on these tables until the `FLASHBACK CLUSTER` statement is completed.
+* Before executing `FLASHBACK CLUSTER`, TiDB disconnects all related connections and prohibits read and write operations on these tables until the `FLASHBACK CLUSTER` statement is completed.
-* The `FLASHBACK CLUSTER TO TIMESTAMP` statement cannot be canceled after being executed.
+* The `FLASHBACK CLUSTER` statement cannot be canceled after being executed.
 TiDB will keep retrying until it succeeds.
 * During the execution of `FLASHBACK CLUSTER`, if you need to back up data, you can only use [Backup & Restore](/br/br-snapshot-guide.md) and specify a `BackupTS` that is earlier than the start time of `FLASHBACK CLUSTER`.
 In addition, during the execution of `FLASHBACK CLUSTER`, enabling [log backup](/br/br-pitr-guide.md) will fail.
 Therefore, try to enable log backup after `FLASHBACK CLUSTER` is completed.
 * If the `FLASHBACK CLUSTER` statement causes the rollback of metadata (table structure, database structure), the related modifications will **not** be replicated by TiCDC.
 Therefore, you need to pause the task manually, wait for the completion of `FLASHBACK CLUSTER`, and manually replicate the schema definitions of the upstream and downstream to make sure that they are consistent.
 After that, you need to recreate the TiCDC changefeed.